Hindi cinema: Music

-The Pakistani Qawwali musician Nusrat Fateh Ali Khan had a big impact on Hindi film music, inspiring numerous Indian musicians working in Bollywood, especially during the 1990s.
+The Pakistani Qawwali musician Nusrat Fateh Ali Khan had a major impact on Hindi film music, inspiring numerous Indian musicians working in Bollywood, especially during the 1990s.
 However, there were many instances of Indian music directors plagiarising Khan's music to produce hit filmi songs.
 Several popular examples include Viju Shah's hit song "Tu Cheez Badi Hai Mast Mast" in Mohra (1994) being plagiarised from Khan's popular Qawwali song "Dam Mast Qalandar", "Mera Piya Ghar Aya" used in Yaarana (1995), and "Sanoo Ek Pal Chain Na Aaye" in Judaai (1997).
-Despite the significant number of hit Bollywood songs plagiarised from his music, Nusrat Fateh Ali Khan was reportedly tolerant towards the plagiarism.
+Despite the significant number of hit Bollywood songs plagiarised from his music, Nusrat Fateh Ali Khan reportedly tolerated plagiarism.
 One of the Bollywood music directors who frequently plagiarised him, Anu Malik, claimed that he loved Khan's music and was actually showing admiration by using his tunes.
 However, Khan was reportedly aggrieved when Malik turned his spiritual "Allah Hoo, Allah Hoo" into "I Love You, I Love You" in Auzaar (1997).
 Khan said "he has taken my devotional song Allahu and converted it into I love you.
 He should at least respect my religious songs."

 Bollywood soundtracks also plagiarised Guinean singer Mory Kanté, particularly his 1987 album Akwaba Beach.
 His song, "Tama", inspired two Bollywood songs: Bappi Lahiri's "Tamma Tamma" in Thanedaar (1990) and "Jumma Chumma" in Laxmikant–Pyarelal's soundtrack for Hum (1991).
 The latter also featured "Ek Doosre Se", which copied Kanté's "Inch Allah".
 His song "Yé ké yé ké" was used as background music in the 1990 Bollywood film Agneepath, inspired the Bollywood song "Tamma Tamma" in Thanedaar.